On this page

 Although some large super funds have invested in unlisted assets for many years, the strategy is not without its critics.
 During 2022, the use of unlisted assets has been debated within the super industry as the strong returns from unlisted assets (see table) helped some industry super funds turn in better performance results than retail super funds who choose not to invest in unlisted assets.

 The debate has centred around whether or not the strong returns provide an accurate representation of the performance of some industry funds, given that valuations of their large unlisted assets are not undertaken daily in the same way as listed assets like shares.
 Some critics argue this lag in valuations gave industry funds an unfair advantage.

 It’s worth noting, however, in early 2020 a number of industry funds revalued their unlisted assets outside their normal valuation timetable to better reflect downward trends occurring in investment markets at that time.

 A similar valuation debate occurred in the wake of the GFC, which also saw many industry funds perform well thanks to their unlisted investments.
 At that time there were concerns about infrequent valuations of large unlisted investments and the difficulties involved in selling them quickly if a super fund needed to recoup its money rapidly.

 Another criticism of unlisted assets is a concern some fund members could ‘game’ or take advantage of the lag in revaluing unlisted assets, by switching between investment options before their fund’s unit prices accurately reflected lower asset valuations due to investment market declines.

 How are unlisted assets valued?

-Regular revaluations ensure the assets owned by your super fund reflect their likely current value in the fund’s financial reports and the investment returns credited to fund members’ accounts.
+Unlisted investments are valued using an estimate of the current ‘fair value’ of the asset.
+Regular revaluations ensure the assets reflect their likely current value in both the fund’s financial reports and the investment returns credited to your super account.
 Without regular revaluations, super funds could be listing assets in their financial reports at inflated or lower values than they are actually worth.